AnassEREKYSY/ScrapyProject/README.md

 # ScrapyProject

-# Project Name

-    This is a web scraping project for the H&M brand.
+- This is a web scraping project for the H&M brand.
 We have selected 7 products to test: jeans, shirts, shoes, accessories, lingerie, T-shirts, and sportswear.
 Currently, we are scraping the price, name, and gender for each product, but we plan to add more functionalities in future versions, requiring additional information.

-    We aim to compare the prices of each product between men's and women's sections, providing statistics such as average, maximum, and minimum prices in a well-designed web page.
+- We aim to compare the prices of each product between men's and women's sections, providing statistics such as average, maximum, and minimum prices in a well-designed web page.

 ## Prerequisites